 However, the truth is very different.
 Most company managers that I know are more about creating and maintaining a consistent and stable workplace for employees, in order to create an air of security and reassurance and help keep staff morale high.

 The problem with building all of this structure is that it prevents you acting – or reacting – when an external force is applied.
 Take the music industry as an example.
 For decades, music companies held control as to how and what music was consumed, and record stores controlled distribution.
 When the internet threatened to upset that control, their immediate reaction was to fight it.
-To keep things as they are.
+To keep things the way are.

 Guess what?
 They lost.